CS-DS-125/125book/py4e_rst/05-iterations.rst

 Python provides several language features to make it easier.

 One form of iteration in Python is the ``while`` statement.
-Here is a simple program that counts down from five and then says “Blastoff!”.
+Here is a simple program that counts down from five and then says "Blastoff!".

 .. code:: python